congca0/congca0.github.io/about.md

         class="timeline-item"
         data-title="MedTech"
         data-field="Healthcare"
-        data-description="I trained in pharmaceutical engineering and later worked in healthcare technology, developing clinical information systems and working with clinicians on operating room workflow."
+        data-description="I trained in pharmaceutical engineering and later worked in healthcare technology, developing clinical information systems and working with clinicians on operating-room workflow.
+This gave me an early understanding of how technology can support healthcare practice."
       >

         <div class="click-here">